 In this post you will find information about how to register a business in Ghent and Belgium.
 It includes tips about the paperwork and administration needed for setting yourself up as self employed or as a freelancer (zelfstandig, eenmanzaak) in Ghent.
 It also includes a reference to a governmental source

-When you know you are eligible to start a business in Gent, the next step is to chose what kind of company form you use for trading your products or services...
-This post is about choosing your company form and it compares mainly freelancing with starting a company with limited
+When you know you are eligible to start a business in Gent, the next step is to chose what type of company you will use for trading your products or services...
+This post is about choosing your company type and it compares mainly freelancing with starting a company with limited